 The kids had such a great time with the elephants, so that night I contacted the owner of Elephantastic to see if we could visit the Elephant sanctuary just outside Jaipur.
 Half a dozen emails back and forward and early the next morning we were on our way.

 We arrived at the farm around 9.00am, and after a brief chat with Rahul the owner, were immediately put to work feeding the elephants.
-We were encouraged to get up close and personal to them – give them lots of eye contact, and speak to them, stroking them…and of course feeding them – apparently the way to an elephants heart is through its stomach!
+The handlers encourage you to get up close and personal to the elephants – give them lots of eye contact, and speak to them, stroking them…and of course feeding them – apparently the way to an elephants heart is through its stomach!

 Tentatively feeding them…..